SU_A_08

 [r] 42.

 [i] That’s sad.
-What was your feeling like when your father died and you became alone in a foreign country?
+How did you feel when your father died and you were left alone in a foreign country?

-[r] It’s very difficult, I was at the heart of it because I’ve never seen my father before.
+[r] It’s very difficult, I was devastated because I never saw my father very often.
 I only lived with him for a few years.
 When he died, I felt like I still needed him.
-The first year we lived together in one house was here in Belgium.
-It was the first year that we were together and I had the feeling that we were just really getting to know each other.
-It was the first time we were together here in Belgium.
+The first year we lived together was here in Belgium.
+It was the first year we had been together and I felt like we were just starting to get to know each other.
+It was the first time we had been here in Belgium together.
 So when he died, I was devastated, especially because I have three young brothers.
-It is difficult for them to grow up without a father.
-I was devastated, but I accept the will of Allah.
+It’s hard for them to grow up without a father.
+I was devastated, but I accept Allah’s will.

-[i] Do you feel that all responsibility to take care of your family now lies with you?
+[i] Do you feel that all the responsibility for taking care of your family now lies with you?

 [r] Yes.